Jaycar-Electronics/WiFi-Mains-Switch/README.md

 #### IFTTT

 Now we can head over to <https://IFTTT.com> and sign up.
-If you've done projects with this before, this should be second nature and you'll already have an account, so log in or otherwise create an account.
+If you've done projects with this before, you'll already have an account which you can log into, or otherwise create an account.

 Once you're in, you can click on your profile image in the top right, (next to explore).
 And click **Create**.